ClaytonSdS/UberDriver/README.md

 # UberDriver
-A personal data analysis project to earn the Google Data Analytics certificate.
+A personal data analysis project to earn the [Google Data Analytics Certificate](https://coursera.org/share/a9f03d8bbe403b6699735916df844066).

 ## About the data
 The data was collected when I was working as an Uber driver in September 2023 and for privacy reasons, users information was deleted.